rmqtt/rmqtt/docs/en_US/store-message.md

 the current node.

 By default, this plugin is not enabled.
-To activate the message storage plugin, you must add the "rmqtt-message-storage" item to the "plugins.default_startups" configuration in the main configuration file "rmqtt.toml", like this:
+To activate it, you must add the `rmqtt-message-storage` entry to the `plugins.default_startups` configuration in the main configuration file `rmqtt.toml`, as shown below:
 ```bash
 ##--------------------------------------------------------------------
 ## Plugins